tbensky/npct/README.md

 Yes, and this is likely a show stopper.
 But an ESP32 is only $8 and people are making all kinds of things to adapt and get through the pandemic.
 Maybe it'll be fun to make and operate your own contact tracer?
 Also, there is some precedence for a (non-phone) [hardware device for contact tracing](https://simmel.betrusted.io).
 It's called a "contact tracing hardware token."
 Singapore apparently [developed one](https://www.bbc.com/news/technology-53146360) too.

-# How to build an ESP32 "self" contact tracer
+# How to build an ESP32 self-driven contact tracer

 ## Items needed